-Indicator ID Dependent on: nt on: PGS 48 Sub-section PRI Prir nciple Type of indicator SO 1 Gateway to: SO 2, SO 2.1, SO 3 Setting targets on sustainability outcomes 1, 2 PLUS VOLUNTARY TO DISCLOSE What specific sus stainability outco omes connected to its investme ent activities has your organisa ation taken action o n?
-List up to ten of the ese specific susta inability outcomes. mber of targets set r this outcome ☐ (A) Sustainability outcome #1 (4) OECD frameworks: OECD Guidelines for [Multiselect dropdown list] (1) Environmental (2) Social (3) Governance-related (4) Other [Mandatory free tex kt: small] [Dropdo (1) No ta (2) One (3) Two arget
+Indicator ID Dependent on: PGS 48 Sub-section Setting targets on sustainability outcomes PRI Prir nciple Type of indicator SO 1 Gateway to: SO 2, SO 2.1, SO 3 1, 2 PLUS VOLUNTARY TO DISCLOSE What specific su stainability outco omes connected to its investme ent activities has your organisa ation taken action o n?
+List up to ten of th ese specific susta inability outcomes. cognised frameworks used to on this sustainability outcome (2) Classification of sustainability outcome (3) Sustainability name outcome mber of targets set r this outcome ☐ (A) Sustainability outcome #1 [Multiselect dropdown list] (1) The UN Sustainable Development Goals (SDGs) and targets (2) The UNFCCC Paris Agreement (3) The UN Guiding Principles on Business and Human Rights (UNGPs) [Multiselect dropdown list] (1) Environmental (2) Social (3) Governance-related (4) Other [Mandatory free tex kt: small] [Dropdo (1) No ta (2) One (3) Two arget